-As pure quotes are nouns, one should assume that they semantically are predicates, as nouns usually are.
+As pure quotes are nouns one should assume that they semantically are predicates, as nouns usually are.
 I take pure quotes to be predicates whose meaning is to have a certain shape, with the shape being that which the pure quote presents in between the quotation marks (see Pafel 2007, 2011 for details).
 With this analysis in mind, a sentence like The expression 'Obama' is a proper noun can be paraphrased as in (6).
-(The letters 'O', 'b', 'a', 'm' and 'a' enclosed with angle brackets denote a sequence of letters, 'graphs'.)
+(The letters O, b, a, m and a enclosed with angle brackets denote a sequence of letters, i.e., graphs.)

-(6) The expression which has the shape <Obama> is a proper noun.
+(6) The expression which has the shape <0bama> is a proper noun.

-The properties of pure quotes can be summarized by the "template" in (7), which describes the general structure of pure quotes.
-It consists of three parts (a phonetic-graphical description, a syntactic and a semantic one) and looks very much like a lexical entry with some variables in it.
+The properties of pure quotes can be summarized by the 'template' in (7), which describes the general structure of pure quotes.
+It consists of three parts (a phonetic-graphical description, a morphological and a semantic one) and looks very much like a lexical entry with some variables in it.